tsdaemon/cookiecutter-hipster-pypackage/README.md

 cookiecutter https://github.com/frankie567/cookiecutter-hipster-pypackage
 ```

+The generator will install poetry and call `poetry install` at the end.
+It will also install `pre-commit`, init a new repository, and install pre-commit hooks.
-The generator will automatically call `hatch env create` at the end.
+The generator will automatically call `poetry install` at the end.
+It will also install `pre-commit` and `ruff`.

-Then, for the GitHub Actions pipelines to work correctly, you should:

-* Enable the GitHub repository in Codecov.
-* Set `CODECOV_TOKEN` in your GitHub repository secrets.
-You can find in the Codecov settings of the corresponding project.
-* Enable GitHub Pages using the GitHub Actions source.
-* Configure the [Trusted Publisher method on PyPI](https://docs.pypi.org/trusted-publishers/creating-a-project-through-oidc/): it's a modern and secure method to push your package to PyPI.

 ### With cruft